 - 4 use cases of NLP for real estate

-- The future of natural language processing for real estate
+- The future of NLP for real estate

 What is Natural Language Processing?

 Natural language processing or NLP is one of the hottest areas of AI today, and this looks set to continue into the future.
-The goal of NLP is to enable computers to understand and process human languages, to get computers closer to a human-level understanding of language.
+The goal of NLP is to enable computers to understand and process human languages, thereby getting computers closer to a human-level understanding of language.

 The problem is that humans don’t communicate in “structured data” nor do we speak binary.
 We speak and write using words, a form of unstructured data.

-This is why your PC or Mac doesn’t have the same intuitive understanding of natural language that humans do (not yet).
+This is why your PC or Mac doesn’t have the same intuitive understanding of natural language that humans do (not yet at least).
 They can’t really understand what the language is really trying to say.
 They struggle to understand the context and the nuances of language (dialects, slang, accents).

 Why is NLP important?

 There is a large volume of textual data

 Natural language processing helps computers communicate with humans in their own language.
 For example, NLP makes it possible for computers to read a text, hear speech, interpret it, measure sentiment, and determine which parts are important.